Wing commander: Usage

 In the early years of the RAF, a wing commander commanded a flying wing, typically a group of three or four aircraft squadrons.
 In current usage a wing commander is more likely to command a wing which is an administrative sub-division of an RAF station.
 A flying squadron is normally commanded by a wing commander but is occasionally commanded by a squadron leader for small units.
 In the Air Training Corps, a wing commander is usually the officer commanding of a wing.

 Insignia and command flag

 The rank insignia is based on the three gold bands of commanders in the Royal Navy and consists of three narrow light blue bands over slightly wider black bands.
 This is worn on both the lower sleeves of the tunic or on the shoulder of the flight suit or the casual uniform.

 The command pennant is two triangular command pennants used in the RAF.
 Two thin red lines differentiate this one from the other.

 During 1941-45 RAF Fighter Command's wing leaders (of wing commander rank) were also allowed to use their own initials as aircraft identification letters on their personal aircraft, e.g., Wing Commander Roland Beamont's personal Hawker Tempest, JN751, was coded "R-B", Wing Commander John Robert Baldwin's personal Hawker Typhoon was coded "J-B".

-Other air forces

-The rank of wing commander is also used in a number of the air forces in the Commonwealth, including the Bangladesh Air Force, Ghana Air Force, Nigerian Air Force, Indian Air Force, Namibian Air Force, Pakistan Air Force, Royal Australian Air Force, Royal New Zealand Air Force, and the Sri Lankan Air Force.
-It is also used in the Egyptian Air Force, Hellenic Air Force, Royal Air Force of Oman, Royal Thai Air Force and the Air Force of Zimbabwe.
-The Royal Malaysian Air Force used the rank until it was retitled as that of lieutenant colonel in 1973, with the same rank insignia.

-Royal Canadian Air Force

-Canada is a unique exception.
-Due to the unification of the Canadian Armed Forces in 1968, the air force rank titles are the same as those of the Canadian Army.
-However, like their Commonwealth counterparts, rank braids are pearl grey and increase from OF-1 to OF-5 in half strip increments.
-The decision was taken not to retain the historic rank titles for the RCAF due to it being deemed "too confusing."